jerryzhao173985/reference_model/README.md

 ## TOSA Unit Test Infrastructure

-The TOSA Unit Test infrastruture builds and runs self-contained tests for implementations of the *Tensor Operator Set Architecture (TOSA) Specification*.
+The TOSA Unit Test infrastructure builds and runs self-contained tests for implementations of the *Tensor Operator Set Architecture (TOSA) Specification*.
 These tools directly generate TOSA operators for verification of the TOSA reference model against existing frameworks